 If any of the Proprietor, Tenant or Occupier names shown on the notice are incorrect, please make the necessary amendments here or contact the Assessor at the contact address shown on the notice.

 Non-Domestic rates bills are sent by the relevant billing authority who will use the Rateable Value to arrive at the bill for the financial year 2023/24.
 Bills are calculated by multiplying the Rateable Value by a rate set by the Scottish Government known as the ‘poundage’.
 For more information on billing and reliefs click here.

 If you think your value is incorrect, you can make a proposal to alter it.
-The deadline for making a proposal against a Revaluation Notice is 31 July 2023.
+The deadline for making a proposal against a 2023 Revaluation Notice has been extended until 31 August 2023.